Helsinki-NLP/mammoth/docs/source/FAQ.md

 ### II.
 How to start the server without Docker ?
 ---
 ##### 0. Get the code
-The translation server has been merged into onmt-py `master` branch.
+The translation server has been merged into mammoth-py `master` branch.
 Keep in line with master for last fix / improvements.
 ##### 1. Install `flask`
 ```bash